EastSunrise/mkdocs-graphviz/README.md

         node_fontcolor: 789ABC   # Any HTML Color Name or any HTML Hexadecimal color code WITHOUT the `#` sign
         edge_color: 789ABC       # Any HTML Color Name or any HTML Hexadecimal color code WITHOUT the `#` sign
         edge_fontcolor: 789ABC   # Any HTML Color Name or any HTML Hexadecimal color code WITHOUT the `#` sign
+        priority: 75             # The priority for this Markdown Extension (DEFAULT : 75)
 ```

 Where: